arpitbbhayani/articles/blogs/fsm.md

 ![div3](https://user-images.githubusercontent.com/4745789/79641628-564ae000-81b6-11ea-9c84-147cae3a30a6.png)

-We can implement state `q1` as a coroutine as
+We can implement the state `q1` as a coroutine as

 ```py
 def _create_q1(self):